 - Some EVs run 100% on electricity, while others (hybrid electric vehicles) run partly on electricity and partly on some other fuel (e.g., gas or diesel).
-Vehicles that can at times run solely on electricity, and can be plugged in to charge their batteries, are called plug-in hybrid electric vehicles (PHEVs).
+Vehicles that can at times run solely on electricity but can also use liquid fuel — and that can be plugged in to charge their batteries — are called plug-in hybrid electric vehicles (PHEVs).

-- 100% electric vehicles and PHEVs are clearly much better for the environment (and, thus, humans) than their gasoline-powered cousins.
-Their fuel (electricity) is also much cheaper.
+- 100% electric vehicles and PHEVs are clearly much better for the environment (and, thus, humans) than their gasoline-powered and diesel-powered cousins.
+Their fuel (electricity) is also typically much cheaper.

 Currently Available Electric Cars

-The first prices listed are base prices before the federal tax credit, and in parenthesis are prices after the federal tax credit (normally $7,500, but often less than that if the cars aren’t 100% electric cars).
-Other tax credits and rebates potentially available in your city or state (such as the $2,500 California EV rebate or $5,000 Georgia EV tax credit) are not included.
+The first prices listed are base prices before the federal tax credit.
+In parenthesis are prices after the maximum federal tax credit ($7,500).
+Other tax credits and rebates potentially available in your city or state (e.g., the $3,000 California EV rebate or $6,000 Colorado EV tax credit) are not included.